-- First preference (EB-1): Individuals with special abilities, distinguished academics, professors, researchers, and international executives are eligible for first preference permanent residency.
+Individuals with special abilities, distinguished academics, professors, researchers, and international executives are eligible for first preference permanent residency.
 People can provide evidence for why they should receive first preference.
-That evidence can range from a Pulitzer or Nobel Peace Prize to an athletic award to membership in a professional association to a publication.
+That evidence can range from a Pulitzer or Nobel Peace Prize, an athletic award, membership in a professional association, to a publication.

-- Second preference (EB-2): Professionals with an advanced degree or workers with exceptional talent.
-This also includes foreign nationals interested in a national interest waiver – this is a petition for visa status that someone can apply for if he or she already has a firm job offer.
+Professionals with an advanced degree or workers with exceptional talent.
+This also includes foreign nationals interested in a national interest waiver, which is a petition for a visa status that someone can apply for if he or she already has a firm job offer.

-- Third preference (EB-3): Skilled workers and professionals are eligible for third preference.
+Skilled workers and professionals are eligible for the third preference visa.
 Workers are required to have at least two years of experience and professionals usually require degrees from accredited universities.

-- Fifth preference (EB-5): Fifth preference includes immigrant investors who are willing to invest between $500,000–$1,000,000 in a venture that creates at least ten new jobs for U.S. citizens or other lawful permanent residents.
+Individuals who are eligible for the fifth preference visa include immigrant investors who are willing to invest between $500,000–$1,000,000 in a venture that creates at least ten new jobs for U.S. citizens or other lawful permanent residents.

 How to Get a Green Card Through Employment

-There are four basic employment-related ways to obtain a green card, including:
+There are four basic employment-related ways to obtain a green card.
+These include the following:

-- Special category green card: This category includes workers in established special immigrant categories, such as broadcasters, international employees, and certain religious workers, for example.
+This includes workers in established special immigrant categories, such as broadcasters, international employees, and certain religious workers, for example.

 Green Card Application Process

 The green card application process differs based on the method in which one seeks to obtain a green card.
-However, when a foreign national with a job offer seeks a green card, either the foreign national or the employer must fill out an I-140 (Immigrant Petition for Alien Worker).
+The steps will depend on your personal circumstances.

 The Green Card Lottery Program

-The annual Green Card Lottery program (officially the Diversity Immigrant Visa Program) is another opportunity for potential immigrants to become permanent legal residents of the U.S. This program runs each year and provides green cards to applicants randomly selected in a lottery process commonly known as the Green Card Lottery.
+The annual Green Card Lottery program (officially the Diversity Immigrant Visa Program) is another opportunity for potential immigrants to become permanent legal residents of the U.S. This program runs each year and provides green cards to applicants who are randomly selected in a lottery process.

-The annual lottery began in 1995 and seeks to ensure diversity in U.S. immigration.
-To be eligible for the Green Card Lottery, you must be a native of a country with a low rate of immigration to the United States.
-Countries that have sent more than 50,000 foreign nationals to the United States in the last five years are unable to apply for this visa.
+The annual lottery began in 1990 and seeks to ensure diversity in U.S. immigration.
+To be eligible for the Green Card Lottery program, you must be a native of a country with a low rate of immigration to the United States.
+Applicants from countries that have sent more than 50,000 foreign nationals to the United States in the last five years are unable to apply for this visa.